 Once operational, D.C. could become the first jurisdiction in the nation to take sports bets without any traditional brick-and-mortar gaming establishments.
 The city doesn’t have any casinos or horse tracks, so mobile and online wagering will be overseen and operated by the D.C.
 Lottery.

 The lottery will almost assuredly take the bulk of the city’s sports betting dollars.
-Awarded a de facto monopoly by the council, the government-run lottery will have the only mobile app available across the District.
+Awarded a de facto monopoly by the council, the government-run lottery will have the only casino apps available across the District.
 Shutting out other full-scale competitors has further angered gaming industry stakeholders who fear the lack of competition will bolster the lottery at the expense of bettors.

 That doesn’t mean the pending D.C.
 Lottery-run sports betting app will be the only game in town.
 Large sporting venues such as Capital One Arena, home to the Washington Wizards and Capitals, can operate sportsbooks within their facilities.
 Individual bars and restaurants can also apply to take sports bets, and several have done so.